chclaus/dt/README.md

 - [Contributing](#contributing)
 - [License](#license)

-# Overview
+# Example
         The dev toolbelt is a fast and flexible tool to handle common use cases like encodings, string, jwt, ... operations.

         Use cases you generally use some online tools - BAH!

+        Usage:
+          dt [command]

+        Available Commands:
+          base64      Encodes or decodes a string to base64 representation date        Basic date operations
+          hash        Hashes an arbitrary input with different hash algorithms help        Help about any command
+          html        Escapes a html string and vice versa jwt         Allows decoding of a jwt
+          uri         Encodes or decodes an URI
+          version     Prints the current version of the dt

+        Flags:
+          -h, --help   help for dt

+        Use "dt [command] --help" for more information about a command.

 # Commands